Best Ointment for Pressure Sores at Home: What Actually Helps Bed Sores Heal Faster

 An FDA-recognized skin protectant that helps:

-• protect minor wounds and irritated skin
+• help protect minor skin irritation

-• support the body’s natural healing
+• support the skin’s natural recovery process

 • relieve dryness and discomfort

-• maintain moisture balance
+• help maintain moisture balance

 Natural oils and moisturizers